turboderp/exllamav2/README.md

 ```

 The output directory should be empty when you start converting.
 The script will dump a bunch of files there as it
-works, so it can resume an interrupted job if you point it to the same output directory.
+works, so it can resume an interrupted job if you point it to the same output directory a second time.

 After the first pass is completed, a `measurement.json` file will be written to the output directory.
 This can be
 supplied (with the `-m` argument) to subsequent conversion jobs to skip the first pass and save some time when quantizing